-The Boggo Road Cross River Rail (CRR) PDA was declared by a regulation on 2 October 2020.
+The Boggo Road Cross River Rail (CRR) PDA was declared by a regulation4 on 2 October 2020.

-The Boggo Road CRR PDA, identified in Map 1, is approximately 39 hectares and accommodates a regionally significant cluster of knowledge, technology, and health related uses in a transport rich environment.
+The Boggo Road CRR PDA (the PDA), identified in Map 1, is approximately 39 hectares and accommodates a regionally significant cluster of knowledge, technology, and health related uses in a transport rich environment.
 These uses support the continued focus and investment in health, science, innovation, research and education services.
 Existing facilities include the Ecosciences Precinct, Dutton Park Police Station and the heritage listed Boggo Road Gaol.
 These facilities are situated on the western side of the rail corridor, with the Pharmacy Australia Centre of Excellence, the Translational Research Institute and the Princess Alexandra Hospital situated on the eastern side of the rail corridor.

 The Boggo Road CRR PDA is generally bounded by Burke Street to the north, Cornwall Street to the south, Annerley Road to the west, and Ipswich Road to the east.
-The PDA does not include Dutton Park State Primary School or the Brisbane South State Secondary College, although these facilities have an important relationship to the health, science, innovation, research and education focus of the PDA.
+The PDA does not include Dutton Park State School, the Brisbane South State Secondary College, or the existing health and education facilities on Bourke Street, although these facilities have an important relationship to the health, science, innovation, research and education focus of the PDA.